 seeds have more benefit than roasted pumpkin seeds.
 You can also find pumpkin

 seed extract which most often is found in prostate health formulas.
-For

-Benefit of Pumpkin Seed Research
+Benefit of Pumpkin Seed research

 Effect of pumpkin seed (Cucurbita pepo) protein isolate on the activity